suikki/simpleSDL/README.md

    to open the `platforms/android/` dir.
 Android studio can also open the root dir but it's not recognized as an android project.

-The project includes two versions of the same app.
-One is built using the old ndk-build system and the other one is using cmake.

-The included android gradle cmake project is pretty much what current Android Studio generates when you create a new empty app with native cmake support.
+The included android gradle cmake project is pretty much what Android Studio generates when you create a new empty app with native cmake support.
 Just pointing to the CmakeLists.txt in the project root.